nivethithagv/virtual-powerplant-system/README.md

 ``POST /batteries`` Creates or Updates the List of Batteries, in the given postcode range.

 **Assumption 1** - Battery Name is unique within the postcode range.
-If same name is found within the postcode, the watt capacity if the battery will be increased or decreased based on incoming request
+If same name is found within the postcode, the watt capacity if the battery will be added to existing capacity.
+Watt Capacity must be a positive value.

 ``GET /getbatteries?from=6000&to=6997`` Lists the Batteries for the given postcode range